cast aluminum parts used in automotive parts such as cylinder heads, engine blocks.

 Mechanical Properties:

-• Heat Treatment: While cast aluminum can be heat-treated to enhance strength, die-cast parts may distort during heat treatment due to trapped gases.
+While cast aluminium can be heat-treated to increase strength, trapped gasses may cause die-cast parts to distort during heat treatment.

 Environmental Impact: